codingsoul

 When multiple agents reason about the same context in parallel, three things break down.

-Governance becomes impossible.
-Auditing a parallel discussion means reconstructing a web of overlapping reasoning.
-There’s no clear sequence, no decision owner per step, no structured handover.
-You can’t audit what you can’t trace.
+Governance becomes impossible: Auditing a parallel discussion means reconstructing a web of overlapping reasoning.
+A missing sequence means losing control.
+There needs to be a decision owner per step as well as a structured handover.
+It is not possible to audit what is not tracable.

 The Architecture: Cascading Commands on a Flat Pipeline